Free Medical Aid (Pink Form)

-The Head of Household may be entitled to such Free Medical Aid as is specified such as drugs, spectacles, dentures and other prosthetic aids as in the opinion of the Chief Government Medical Officer.
+The Person Responsible for Household may be entitled to such Free Medical Aid as is specified such as drugs, spectacles, dentures and other prosthetic aids as in the opinion of the Chief Government Medical Officer.

 General eligibility criteria:

-- Free Medical Aid (Pink Form) is awarded to the Head of Household
+- Free Medical Aid (Pink Form) is awarded to the Person Responsible for Household.

 The Free Medical Aid (Pink Form) is renewable as follows:

-- On a yearly basis, for an applicant over the age of 60 years, and for an applicant receiving Increased Severe Disability Assistance and Severe Disability Assistance
+- On a yearly basis, for an applicant over the age of sixty (60) years, and for an applicant receiving Increased Severe Disability Assistance and Severe Disability Assistance.

-- Every 4 months, for an applicant under 60 years of age
+- Every four (4) months, for an applicant under sixty (60) years of age.

-- Patients suffering from Diabetes and diagnosed prior March 2013 and refused to convert to Yellow Card have been awarded the Pink Form for life
+- Patients suffering from Diabetes and diagnosed prior March 2013 and refused to convert to Yellow Card (Schedule V) have been awarded the Pink Form for life.

 Yellow Card (Schedule V):

 - A person who is suffering from a chronic disease may be eligible for a Yellow Card (Schedule V).
-The Yellow Card (Schedule V) is not means tested and is issued by the Department of Health.
+The Yellow Card (Schedule V) is not means tested and is issued by the Department of Health and not by the Department of Social Security.
 Website accessible by clicking here.

-- Bank Statements (local and foreign bank accounts)
+- Bank Statements of all local and foreign bank accounts.

 How to apply

-An applicant can visit one of servizz.gov centres.
+An applicant can visit one of servizz.gov hubs.